Courses:

 Credit Hours: 3

-Back to Master of Science in Business Analytics specialization in Healthcare Analytics Online
+Back to Master of Science in Business Analytics and Artificial Intelligence with a Specialization in Healthcare Analytics Online